 Charles Haynes, EdD, CCC-SLP, is a Professor Emeritus for the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences at MGH Institute of Health Professions.
-Dr. Haynes taught courses in spoken and written language disorders and in language, culture, and cognition for the Master of Science in Speech-Language Pathology program and the Certificate of Advanced Study (CAS) Program for Reading Specialists.
-In addition, he conducts research, mentors thesis students, supervises graduate students in the Institute's Speech-Language and Literacy Center, and co-directs the Written Expressive Language and Literacy Collaborative.
+Dr. Haynes designed and taught courses in spoken and written language disorders and in language, culture, and cognition for the Master of Science in Speech-Language Pathology program and the Certificate of Advanced Study (CAS) Program for Reading Specialists.
+As Professor Emeritus, he continues to conduct research, mentors thesis students, and is a popular invited lecturer in CSD Department courses.

 In June 2013 Dr. Haynes was inducted into the International Academy of Researchers in Learning Disabilities, and in 2012 received the Nancy T. Watts Award for Excellence in Teaching – the highest prize given to a faculty member at the MGH Institute.
 He was inducted into the International Dyslexia Association’s Hall of Honor in 2009 and received IDA's Margaret Rawson Lifetime Achievement Award in 2014.